 Osteoarthritis is a common chronic joint disease, causing large amounts of disability and pain in the Australian community.
-There are a number of risk factors for osteoarthritis including excess weight or obesity, joint injury, repetitive kneeling or squatting and repetitive heavy lifting.
+There are a number of risk factors for osteoarthritis including excess weight or obesity, joint injury, a family history of osteoarthritis, repetitive kneeling or squatting and repetitive heavy lifting.

 Three key characteristics of osteoarthritis are:

 - mild inflammation of the tissues in and around the joints